Apollo DIP Switch Calculator for XP95 and Discovery Devices

 How do I set the address on an Apollo XP95 or Discovery device?

-Use the 7-bit DIL switch (switches 1–7) on the device.
-Enter your desired address (1–126) in the calculator above, then set each switch to match the ON/OFF pattern shown.
+Use the 7-bit DIL switch on compatible devices.
+Enter the required address from 1 to 126, then set switches 1 to 7 to match the ON/OFF pattern shown.

 What is switch 8 used for on XP95/Discovery devices?